 On the office and retail side of the market, maintained accessible parking areas that are well lit and clean are big factors in who rents, shops, or frequents that property.
 Attractive and easy to read entry signage and landscaping draws people into these types of complexes over their competition.

-Overgrown shrubs in parking areas or close to the buildings could be a safety concern to prospective tenants and current leasers if not addressed and controlled on an annual basis.
+Overgrown shrubs in parking areas or close to the buildings could be a safety concern to prospective tenants and current clients if not addressed and controlled on an annual basis.
 The same could be said for dark areas, poorly lit walking paths, or uneven hard surfaces.

-Underestimating the Cost of Winter Weather
+Never Underestimate the Cost of Winter Weather

 Snow and ice treatment can be a costly expense for any commercial property and failing to adequately plan and budget for proper service can result in costly insurance claims for property damage or personal injury.
 The unpredictability can be daunting, but face the challenge head on.
-Make pre-treating part of your snow plan and budget – every storm.
-Reserve the loader when snowfall is anticipated to be more 6″ or more.
+Make pre-treating part of your snow plan and budget for every storm.
+Reserve the loader when snowfall is anticipated to be 6″ or more.
 Anticipate several days of freezing and thawing after the storm has passed and determine what can be handled by your team on site vs. what needs to be outsourced to a professional.
 For more tips on getting ready to face old man winter, read our blog about the 5 P’s of Snow Preparedness.

-Why Budget With the Experts
+Tip—Budget With the Experts